1.1.1.1: WARP

-In September 2019, Cloudflare released a VPN service called WARP which is built into the 1.1.1.1 app.
+In September 2019, Cloudflare released a VPN-like service, called WARP, which is built into the 1.1.1.1 app.
 WARP is based on Cloudflare's own WireGuard implementation written in Rust called BoringTun.
 It tunnels the connection between device and nearest Cloudflare data center, claiming to increase connection speed, encrypting data and DNS requests.
-Connection speed gain is claimed to be achieved by converting TCP to UDP traffic (both IPv4, IPv6 are supported), DNS resolution inside Cloudflare's network, and direct access to sites which are using Cloudflare's infrastructure.
+Connection speed gain is claimed to be achieved by converting TCP traffic to UDP (both IPv4 and IPv6 are supported), DNS resolution inside Cloudflare's network, and direct access to sites which are using Cloudflare's infrastructure.

-Although WARP connects to the closest data center, it hides the user's IP address, instead "replacing" it with a Cloudflare address which represents the user's approximate location.
+WARP connects the user through an encrypted tunnel to the closest Cloudflare data center, thereby hiding any traffic from intermediaries such as local network operators or Internet Service Providers.
+If the user is trying to reach a site or service outside the Cloudflare network, WARP will replace the user's IP address with a Cloudflare address that represents the user's approximate location, thus hiding the user's identity from the site or service.
+Previously, if a user tried to reach a destination managed by Cloudflare, the destination was provided with the user's true IP address in an X_FORWARDED_FOR header.
+However, Cloudflare later updated the consumer WARP service to no longer expose the user's actual IP address to Cloudflare-protected sites.

 WARP+ and WARP+ Unlimited

-WARP+ routes users' internet traffic into less congested pathways using Cloudflare's own private backbone called Argo, which makes it much faster than basic WARP.
-WARP+ is a limited data plan, to get more data to use WARP+, users must refer more people to use the service.
+WARP+ routes users' Internet traffic into less congested pathways using Cloudflare's own private backbone, called Argo, which makes it much faster than basic WARP.

-WARP+ Unlimited is a paid monthly subscription service to secure more data to use for WARP+ without any data limits.
+WARP+ historically was a limited data plan.
+To get more data to use WARP+, users had to refer more people to use the service.
+The WARP+ Referral program is no longer available and has been discontinued.